I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 One of the easiest ways to encourage greater color deposition is to use only a natural shade, or a greater amount of it in your shade mixture as this will help the hair to fill more effectively.
 If fading is more the issue, applying a clear protein filler prior to your dye can help it take better and last longer, as can treating your hair with repair and conditioning treatments to improve its condition.

-For hair that is very resistant though, the ideal fix is something which is unfortunately brand and product-dependent.
+For hair that is very resistant though, the ideal fix is something that is, unfortunately, brand and product-dependent.
 Products like Wella Koleston Perfect that feature double base tone shades are the best fix because these shades have a much greater amount of pigment deposition and are designed to deal with this exact issue.

 Shades like this aren't meant to be mixed though as it dilutes down their strength and this is exactly what you don't want to do for resistant hair.
 Instead, if you want to alter the resulting color, you need to add a small amount of special mix (also known as intensifiers or pure additives in other brands) and this will allow you to change how the color turns out while still dyeing resistant grey hair effectively.